exakat/php-dictionary/dictionary/test.ini.rst

 + Unit test : close to the class level of the code
 + Integration test : they check that components collaborate nicely
 + Functional tests : close to the specifications and the business level
++ Feature testing : close to the specifications and the business level
 + End-to-end tests : they run the software from beginning to the end
 + Performance tests : tests focusing on the behavior of the software under load
 + Acceptance tests : the tests that the software must pass to be accepted by the end user